rosasurfer/ministruts/src/core/error/README.md

             // a task that might throw an exception
         }
         catch (\Throwable $ex) {
-            // during script shutdown the error handler early-exits and the "throw" statement will not be reached throw ErrorHandler::handleDestructorException($ex);
+            // Only during script shutdown the handler will early-exit to prevent the following internal PHP error.
+            $ex = ErrorHandler::handleDestructorException($ex);
+            throw $ex;
         }
     }
 }